 Nothing excites me more than getting new toys for my garage, but getting excited about a new garage door opener is tough.

 Don’t get me wrong, a jackshaft garage door opener won’t change your world.
 But once you have one, you’ll wonder how you got along without it.

 Jackshaft, or wall-mounted garage door openers, mount on the wall next to the door.
 Because it’s right next to your garage door, you don’t need a center rail like most garage door openers.

 That opens up that entire area for storage, lighting, or a fan.

 As a bonus, it’s quieter than a belt or chain drive garage door opener.

 That’s why I’m so excited to unveil my list of the best jackshaft garage door openers.

 Keep reading if you’re in the market to buy a new garage door opener but don’t know where to start or just want to learn more.

-I’ll share my top picks and then tell you what you should look for when purchasing one of these garage openers.
+I’ll share my top picks and then tell you what you should look for when shopping for the best jackshaft garage door opener.

 Best Wall Mount Garage Door Opener: LiftMaster 8500W

 The 8500W is the latest version of LiftMaster’s wall mount, jackshaft garage door opener.
 With it’s feature set and history, it’s easy to see why it’s the best wall mount garage door opener on this list.

 The LiftMasters 8500W has a built-in, automatic deadbolt feature that securely locks your garage door after closing.
 It also includes a wireless, 1500-lumen LED light so that your garage lights up upon entering.